What parents need to know

 Parents Need to Know

 Parents need to know that Arrow is a tense action-adventure series that's loosely based on a DC Comics story about a castaway survivor who returns to his hometown to make up for his past sins by taking revenge on the criminals who plague his city.
 His weapon of choice is a bow and arrow (hence his moniker), but he's also adept with other weapons and in hand-to-hand combat, so there's a lot of fighting/violence in the show.
+Main characters die over the course of the show, sometimes shockingly, and their deaths become further crime-fighting motivation.
 Viewers will also see teen drug use (mostly implied by handling or buying the stuff), drinking, and suggestions of sex.
 That said, it's notable that the romantic relationship at the heart of the show is one that was damaged by the main character's long-ago act of cheating, and his desire to make up for his mistake helps fuel his vigilantism.
 Though his actions are in defense of innocent victims, and he chooses his marks carefully, the concept of taking justice into your own hands is an iffy one -- and one of many topics that parents can discuss with teens after watching.

 What's the story?